electromeow/LinkedArray/README.md

 # LinkedArray

 Linked Lists simplified.
-It's in development now.\
+Usage nearly same as arrays.\
+Using this library, you can use Linked Lists nearly same as arrays and quick sort, merge sort, linear search and binary search.
-It will have a usage nearly same with arrays and will contain some sort and search algorithms like merge sort, binary search etc. The blank algorithms.ts file is for that.
-I will add some search&sort algorithms in it.
-When it is finished, a Python implementation will begin to been developing.
+It has a usage nearly same with arrays and contains some sort and search algorithms like merge sort, binary search etc.

 ## Made with Typescript